health-data-science-OR/coding-for-ml/content/front_page.md

 # Creative Commons¶

-This work is shared under CC BY 4.0.
+All content in this book (this includes all files and content in the [content/](https://github.com/health-data-science-OR/coding-for-ml/tree/main/content) folder) is shared under CC BY 4.0.

 You are free to: